 - costs relating to research that has already been done by the applicant.

 To apply for a history grant follow these steps:

 Step 1.
-Read and fill in the NT history grant guideline and application form.
+Read the NT history grant guidelines.

 Northern Territory Archives Centre

 Millner NT 0810

 Ph: 08 8924 7677

 NT history grants are offered annually.
 Key dates for the 2017 grant are:

 - applications close Friday 27 October 2017

 - applicants will be advised of the outcomes in November/December 2017.